Maximizing Access to Research Careers (MARC)

 Nature of Research/Program Description:

-The Maximizing Access to Research Careers (MARC) Program offers research training to participating honors students to help prepare them to compete successfully for entry into graduate programs leading to the Ph.D. in the biomedical sciences.
+The Maximizing Access to Research Careers (MARC) Program offers research training to participating students to help prepare them to compete successfully for entry into graduate programs leading to the Ph.D. in the biomedical sciences.
 Funded through the National Institutes of Health, the MARC program's goals are to increase the numbers and capabilities of underrepresented scientists and to prepare students for careers in biomedical research.
-Acceptance is competitive and based on above average academic preparation and performance.

 Location: